 Seascape Consultants undertake research, leadership and consultancy across a range of marine disciplines.
-Our current projects include:
+In addition to commissioned research and individual studies, our current projects include:

-Global Ocean Biodiversity Initiative (GOBI): Seascape Consultants provide overall coordination and project Secretariat for GOBI, which is funded by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), via the International Climate Initiative.
-The Global Ocean Biodiversity Initiative is an international partnership advancing the scientific basis for conserving biological diversity in the deep seas and open oceans.
+Global Ocean Biodiversity Initiative (GOBI): Since 2013, Seascape has provided overall coordination and a Secretariat team for GOBI, which is funded by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), via the International Climate Initiative.
+GOBI is an international partnership advancing the scientific basis for conserving biological diversity in the deep seas and open oceans.
 It aims to help countries, as well as regional and global organisations, to use and develop data, tools, and methodologies to identify ecologically significant areas in the oceans, with an initial focus on areas beyond national jurisdiction.
 For more information please go to www.gobi.org

 Blue Nodules: Breakthrough Solutions for the Sustainable Harvesting and Processing of Deep Sea Polymetallic Nodules.
-This H2020 project addresses the challenge of creating a viable and sustainable value chain to retrieve polymetallic nodules from the ocean floor.
-It will develop and test new highly-automated and sustainable technologies for deep-sea mining with minimal environmental pressures.
-Seascape leads the work on environmental impacts. www.blue-nodules.eu
+This H2020 project addressed the challenge of creating a viable and sustainable value chain to retrieve polymetallic nodules from the ocean floor.
+It developed and tested new highly-automated and sustainable technologies for deep-sea mining with minimal environmental pressures.
+Seascape led the work on environmental impacts. www.blue-nodules.eu

 Managing Impacts of Deep-seA resource exploitation (MIDAS): MIDAS was a multidisciplinary research programme investigating the environmental impacts of extracting mineral and energy resources from the deep-sea environment, including polymetallic sulphides, manganese nodules, cobalt-rich ferromanganese crusts, methane hydrates and rare earth elements.
 MIDAS was funded under the European Commission’s Framework 7 programme for a period of 3 years, concluding in October 2016.
-Seascape was the Coordinator of this collaborative research project involving 32 partners across 11 countries.
-For more information, please visit the project website at www.eu-midas.net
+Seascape was the Coordinator of this collaborative research project involving 32 partners across 11 countries. www.eu-midas.net

 International Seabed Authority (ISA) work

 Seascape Consultants led a team of experts and delivered the first Sustainable Ocean Initiative capacity building workshop in Dakar in February 2013.
 This intensive workshop aimed to facilitate and take forward Aichi Target 6 (sustainable fisheries) and Aichi Target 11 (marine protected areas), together with establishing a better understanding of how Ecologically or Biologically Significant Areas (EBSAs) might be described for marine areas of the South-East Atlantic.
-This event required the production of a substantive Background Document and a set of training materials in both English and French.
-Participants from all the West African States attended, as well as representatives of key NGOs and scientific organisations.
-The Workshop also drew on experiences of participants and provided both theoretical context and practical exercises to better equip individuals and their institutions to meet national obligations agreed by CBD COP 10.
-It fed directly into the South-East Atlantic EBSA Workshop held in April 2013 in Namibia.
-In October 2015, Seascape supported a national Namibia SOI Workshop focussed on taking forward EBSA data to support strategic area-based planning (SEA and MSP).
+The workshop outcomes fed directly into the South-East Atlantic EBSA Workshop held in April 2013 in Namibia.
+In October 2015, Seascape supported a national Namibia SOI Workshop focussed on taking forward EBSA data to support strategic area-based planning (SEA and MSP), and in January 2018 a similar workshop to explore how the EBSA criteria could assist with responsible marine management was held in Cameroon.

 Marine Board Position Paper on Marine Protected Areas